NetologyAB/home-assistant/homeassistant/components/github/README.md

 Use the **Refresh data** button in the panel if you want to request the latest cached results from Home Assistant without waiting for the next polling cycle.

+> This is a dedicated Workflow Activity card that only appears inside the
+> GitHub integration.
+It does not modify or extend the default Activity UI
+> shown for other integrations.